Amourspirit/python_ooo_dev_tools/docs/help/writer/format/direct/shape/area/area/hatch.rst

 Fill Shape Hatch
 ----------------

-Add a hatch fill to the shape
+Add a fill hatch to the shape
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Adding a hatch to the shape is done by using the ``ShapeHatch`` class.
+Adding a fill hatch to the shape is done by using the ``ShapeHatch`` class.
 The ``ShapeHatch`` class has a method ``from_preset()`` takes a ``preset`` as a parameter.
 The :py:class:`~ooodev.format.inner.preset.preset_hatch.PresetHatchKind` class is used to get the preset of the hatch.